Greater Manchester NH: Always Innovative

 Purchased in 1955 by the appropriately named Robert E. Stone, this mysterious property in Salem NH is now run by the family’s third generation.
 It is listed as a State Historic Site.

-Admittedly, the entrance and some of the signage is a bit kitschy.
+Admittedly, the entrance and some of the signage are a bit kitschy.
 But there is no denying that these criss-crossing walls and structures made of rocks hewed by prehistoric inhabitants are somewhat puzzling.

 Archeologists from the most elite universities continue to study this place.
 Wear sturdy shoes – there are lots of roots and stones on well-marked paths.
-Plan at least an hour to walk from the Visitor’s Center about a mile out, around and back from the ruins.
-Check website for solstice rituals and candlelight snowshoe tours.
-Open 9-5 daily, $13.
+Plan at least an hour to walk from the Visitor’s Center about a mile out, around, and back from the ruins.
+Check the website for solstice rituals and candlelight snowshoe tours.

 Currier Museum of Art Manchester NH